psychemedia/storytelling-notes/and-the-girl-played-on.md

 Now, it was known as the weeping house.
 A dog wept in the yard outside.
 The birds wept in the gutters.

-Inside, the master of the house sat at his table, despairing over the state of his son.
-Upstairs, a young man sat at the end of his bed, crying for something he could no longer remember.
+Inside, the master of the house sat at his table, mourning for the loss of his son, a son who was sat in a room upstairs, crying for the life he could no longer remember.

 One day, a young woman walked up the drive.
 Her hair was matted with twigs and leaves, her clothes were no more than rags.
 She was barefoot.
 The dog didn't growl, it just whined into a muddy puddle.
 The girl knocked on the door, once, twice.
 She was led in to see the master.